The best Loom alternatives make screen recording easy and straightforward for those who don’t want to (or can’t) use Loom.

 Video format support in Vidyard includes, but is not limited to, MP4, MOV, WMV, and more.

 Meanwhile, the users can record their screens with or without your webcam feed.

 You can also add voiceovers and even speaker bubbles when recording your screen, making it perfect for explainer videos and presentations.

-Among all the other counterparts that are to be mentioned below, Vidyard is the only one that provides an overall framework that is geared towards business lead generation and marketing.
+Among all the other counterparts that are to be mentioned below, Vidyard is the only one that provides an overall framework that is geared toward business lead generation and marketing.

-Did we mention that Vidyard’s screen recording app is free?
+Did we mention that Vidyard’s screen recording tool is free?